-This can lead to fear of the dentist, difficulty eating sticky foods and even picking eating and malnourishment in the most severe of cases.
-One of my sisters has a hypersensitive gag reflex which even caused her difficulties when brushing her teeth while we were growing up.
+This can lead to a fear of the dentist and difficulty eating sticky foods.
+In severe cases, it can result in picky eating and malnourishment.
+One of my sisters has a hypersensitive gag reflex which causes difficulties when brushing her teeth.

 The good news is that this bothersome reflex can be turned off temporarily using acupressure.